-Mr. Robinson joined LifeSpire in January 2009.
-Mr. Robinson oversees marketing, sales, public relations, and brand strategy for LifeSpire.
+Chief Marketing Officer and Assistant Secretary: Mr. J. Peter Robinson brand strategy for LifeSpire.
 Prior to joining LifeSpire, Mr. Robinson worked for Sunnyside Retirement Community from 1993 to 1999.
 In 2000, Mr. Robinson began working for Sunrise Senior Living where he held a variety of positions including regional manager for the Virginia portfolio of assisted living communities and regional manager for a portfolio of CCRCs in the Mid-Atlantic region.
 Mr. Robinson is a graduate of James Madison University with a Bachelor of Arts in History and is also a graduate of George Mason University with a Master of Science in Health Systems Management.
-Mr. Robinson, a resident of Richmond, is married to Myra Robinson and together they have four children.